kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 `getXHR()` said `return xhr` at the end of the code.
 That let us create new instances of `getXHR()` outside of the function.

+There are use cases for including XHR feature detection in your code, but it's primarily required if your AJAX code needs to run in Internet Explorer versions 6 and lower.
+These browsers are in use less and less so it may make sense to keep this out of your code and just create a direct instance of the XHR:

+{% prism javascript %}
+var xhr = new XMLHttpRequest();
+{% endprism %}

-There are many ways to implement XHR feature detection: <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_3_.E2.80.93_A_Simple_Example" target="blank">MDN has another great implementation</a>.
-Also, <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch" target="blank">Read about "try...catch" on MDN</a>.
+The samples in this guide don't use the feature detection code but if you want to learn more about it, <a href="https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started#Step_3_.E2.80.93_A_Simple_Example" target="blank">MDN has another great implementation</a> or <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch" target="blank">Read about "try...catch" on MDN</a>.

 <a name="load-content"></a>
 <h4 class="h4-guide">Load content onto a page with AJAX</h4>